AeshEmi1/searxng-secure/_sources/admin/settings/settings_plugins.rst.txt

 ``plugins:`` (external)
 =======================

-SearXNG supports *external plugins* / there is no need to install one, SearXNG runs out of the box.
-But to demonstrate; in the example below we install the SearXNG plugins from *The Green Web Foundation* `[ref]
+SearXNG-SE supports *external plugins* / there is no need to install one, SearXNG runs out of the box.
+But to demonstrate; in the example below we install the SearXNG-SE plugins from *The Green Web Foundation* `[ref]
 <https://www.thegreenwebfoundation.org/news/searching-the-green-web-with-searx/>`__:

 .. code:: bash